datanav/docs/technical/wave-membercare.rst

      - "string"

-Wave Country to Membercare Countries
+Wave Country to MemberCare Countries
 ------------------------------------
-Every Wave Country will be synchronized with a Membercare Countries.
+Every Wave Country will be synchronized with a MemberCare Countries.

-Once a link between a Wave Country and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Country and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Country and a Membercare Countries:
+The following properties are synchronized between a Wave Country and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

    * - Wave Country Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - name
      - name
      - "string"